 Finally, breast MRI is more expensive than mammography.
 Many insurance companies will not pay for breast MRI for women at average risk for breast cancer.
 And, some do not cover breast MRI for women at high risk.

 You may receive a breast MRI in a hospital or in an outpatient clinic.
 A radiology technologist will perform the test, which is interpreted by a radiologist.
 A radiologist is a medical doctor who performs and interprets imaging tests to diagnose disease.
 The radiology technologist is specially trained and certified to perform MRI scans but does not interpret them.

 For best results, if you are premenopausal, your MRI should be scheduled during days 7 through 10 of your menstrual cycle.
 Be sure to discuss this with your doctor.

 When you schedule your MRI, you will get detailed instructions on how to prepare.
 Here are some general suggestions:

-Tell your doctor about all medications you are taking, as well as any drug allergies or other medical conditions you have.
+Tell your doctor about all medications you are taking.
+You should also talk about any drug allergies or other medical conditions you have.

-Women should tell their doctors if there is any chance that they may be pregnant.
+Tell your doctor if there is any chance that you may be pregnant.

-Tell your doctor and the technologist performing your breast MRI about any metal implants or metal fragments you have in your body.
+Tell your doctor and the radiation technologist about any metal implants or metal fragments you have in your body.
 These can cause serious complications when exposed to the MRI’s strong magnetic pull.
-People with most pacemakers, for example, cannot have an MRI.
+People with most pacemakers, brain aneurysm clips, and cochlear implants cannot have an MRI.

 Consider asking whether you can bring music with you to the scan.
-Some facilities allow patients to listen to music through headphones during the examination, which can help you relax during the procedure.
+Some facilities allow patients to listen to music through headphones during the examination.
+This may help you relax during the procedure.

 Finally, you may be asked to sign a consent form.
 It states you understand the benefits and risks of the breast MRI and agree to have the test done.
 Talk with your doctor about any concerns you have about the procedure.